Gender Pay Report

 In line with new regulations, we have published a Gender Pay Report that can be downloaded here.

-We at SACO are committed to improving our practices to combat slavery and human trafficking.
-One of our core business values is ‘Do The Right Thing’ and we want everyone to have their human rights upheld, whether they are people who work for SACO, on behalf of SACO, with SACO or stay in our SACO properties.
-We know that this value and stand point is also supported by our guests, customers, colleagues and suppliers.
+We, at SACO, are committed to combatting slavery and human trafficking to ensure that every single person’s human rights are upheld, whether they are people who work for SACO, on behalf of SACO or stay in our SACO properties.
+We know that this stand point is also supported by our guests, customers, colleagues and suppliers.

 Our Business and Organisation's Structure

-We are an international provider of serviced apartments operating in over 231 locations in 54 countries across the world.
-We have 304 employees in the UK.
-We have a global annual turnover of circa £32 million.
+We are a leading hospitality business offering serviced apartment accommodation in over 200 locations, in over 50 countries worldwide.
+We have just over 350 employees in the UK and 14 in the Netherlands.
+We have a global annual turnover of circa £41 million.